secretstartups/handbook/content/handbook/engineering/secondments.md

 When you can help build the software you use on a day-to-day basis you will be up to twice as efficient afterwards, as proven by [a study at Harvard](https://www.hbs.edu/faculty/Pages/item.aspx?num=54809).

 This program allows companies to have their employees learn about software development at GitLab and gain rich in-depth experience using GitLab.
 Today, many employers hire employees that have experience at certain companies or with certain products, but what options exist if your current employee lacks the kind of experience?
-A secondment at GitLab is a way to grow their career and increase your company’s capabilities.
+A secondment at GitLab is a way to grow their career and increase your company's capabilities.